 Why Do Most Companies Use ERP Software

-Almost every manufacturer will tell you reporting, job costing and job scheduling are the three most important reasons to have ERP software.
+Almost every manufacturer will tell you that reporting, job costing, and job scheduling are the three most important reasons to have ERP software.
 Let’s talk about job costing and job scheduling for a moment.
-Why is job costing on everyone’s short list?
-Job costing is defined as a method of recording the costs of a manufacturing job.
+Why is job costing on everyone’s shortlist?
+Job costing is defined as recording the costs of a manufacturing job.
 The components of any job cost system are direct labor, raw materials, subcontract costs, and manufacturing overhead or burden.
 If you have a meaningful warehousing operation, you might include material burden.
-Job scheduling according to Wikipedia, “Scheduling is the process of arranging, controlling and optimizing workloads in a production process.
-Companies use both backward and forward scheduling to allocate plant and machinery resources, plan human resources, plan production processes and purchase materials.”
+Job scheduling, according to Wikipedia, “Scheduling is the process of arranging, controlling and optimizing workloads in a production process.
+Companies use both backward and forward scheduling to allocate plant and machinery resources, plan human resources, plan production processes, and purchase materials.”
 There are two types of scheduling, finite and infinite.
-The difference is for infinite scheduling there is no consideration given to manufacturing capacity.
-Finite scheduling gives consideration to capacity and schedules demand across that capacity.
+The difference is that there is no consideration given to manufacturing capacity for infinite scheduling.
+Finite scheduling considers capacity and schedules demand across that capacity.

 What is Job Costing

 Why does a manufacturer need job costing?
-It is simply to ensure product pricing covers actual costs, overhead and provides a profit.
-The purpose of any business is to make a profit and job costing enables this goal to become a reality.
+It is simply to ensure that product pricing covers actual costs and overhead and provides a profit.
+Any business aims to make a profit, and job costing enables this goal to become a reality.
 How does an ERP solution collect job costs?
 Let’s deal with each of the 5 components of job costs.

-In order to collect job costs, you must have a “container” to hold the costs as they are collected.
 Let’s call it the “job.”
-In this case, a job is an electronic job and does not have a physical existence.
-Throughout the life of the electronic job (going forward just called “job”) it is the collector of the various job costs: direct labor, raw materials, subcontract costs, and manufacturing overhead or burden, and if appropriate, material burden.
+In this case, a job is electronic and does not have a physical existence.
+Throughout the life of the electronic job (going forward just called “job”), it is the collector of the various job costs: direct labor, raw materials, subcontract costs, manufacturing overhead or burden, and if appropriate, material burden.
+To collect job costs, you must have a “container” to hold the costs as they are collected.

 What is Direct Labor

-Direct labor is most often collected through a “Manufacturing Execution System” or MES and sometimes called a “labor collector.”
+Direct labor is often collected through a “Manufacturing Execution System” or MES and is sometimes called a “labor collector.”
 Before each person on the shop floor works on a job, they need to log onto the MES system.
-They would identify themselves, identify which job and operation they are about to work on, and whether they are about to work on setup or production.
-Once complete, they would log out of the job and in the logging out process report the number of parts made, including, how many were good, non-conforming, and/or scrap.
-The time between clocking into and out of the job times that shop employees pay rate is captured in the job as direct labor cost.
+They would identify themselves, which job and operation they are about to work on, and whether they are about to work on setup or production.
+Once complete, they would log out of the job and report the number of parts made in the logging out process, including how many were good, non-conforming, and/or scrap.
+The time between clocking into and out of a job multiplies by that shop employee’s pay rate is captured in the job as direct labor cost.
 This process of capturing direct labor continues throughout the life of the job.

 What are Raw Materials Costs